ofcyln/currency-exchange/README.md

 *   Used readonly private properties to prevent magic numbers and strings in the project where it needed into the methods.

 *   Instead of using images for icons, font icons are integrated into the project with `Fontello` icon package. `Fontello` just includes preferred icons, this helps to balance the file size of the icon package.
-Created special Chuck Norris SVG font-icon for the project.
+Created special CurrencyExchange logo SVG font-icon for the project from search font-icon.

 *   The app has multiple icons for various Android, IOS devices.